raw-lab/DeGenPrime/README.md

 --min_temp:           <int>, Sets the minimum primer melting temperature.
 This has a minimum value of 50.0 (degrees Celsius) and must be smaller than --max_temp.
 --max_temp:           <int>, Sets the maximum primer melting temperature.
 This has a maximum value of 65.0 (degrees Celsius) and must be larger than --min_temp.
 --primer_conc:        <int>, Sets the concentration of the PCR primer in nM.
 This has a minimum value of 50.0 nM, and this program will raise any value smaller to this value.
---protein,             Tells the program that the input sequence is a protein sequence, and the program should unwrap the protein sequence into its base nucleotides instead of trying to find a PCR.
-This will produce degenerate nucleotide codes whenever there is any ambiguity.
 --salt_conc:          <int>, Sets the concentration of monovalent ions in mM.
 This has a minimum value of 50.0 mM, and this program will raise any value smaller to this value.
 --search_fwd:         <string>, The string represents a forward primer.
 Searches the collected list of forward primers to see if the argument primer is within them.
 If this primer is included, it gives its relative position on the ordered list by penalty.
 This tag is not compatible with --test.
 --search_rev:         <string>, This tag is similar to --search_fwd, but is for the reverse primer list.
 It is also not compatible with --test.